Gabe Perreault earns promotion, makes impact in Rangers’ win over Flyers

 Mike Sullivan’s plan for promising rookie forward Gabe Perreault looks like it’s working out better than even the New York Rangers coach expected, so far.

-Mike Sullivan didn’t wait long to move Gabe Perreault into top 6 against Flyers
+Rangers coach didn’t wait long to move Gabe Perreault into top 6 against Flyers

-Perreault began the contest on the third line with Will Cuylle and Noah Laba, a departure from his three-game stint with the Rangers in November, when he was given a top-six role.
-Sullivan sought to tamp down the pressure and expectations initially — but left the door open a crack.
+The bottom-six role was a departure from his three-game stint with the Rangers in November, when Perreault played in the top six.
+But Sullivan sought to tamp down the pressure and expectations on the youngster initially — but left the door open a crack.

-“Our observation when we had him up the last time was, it was a really difficult task,” Sullivan said Saturday morning Saturday morning.
+“Our observation when we had him up the last time was, it was a really difficult task,” Sullivan said Saturday morning.
 “And our thought process was, when we put him right up into the top six, is we understand the type of player that he is, and we’re trying to put him in a position to be successful.
 He’s an offensive player with good offensive instincts, and so our intention was to put him with our best offensive people, and that’s what we did.

 “The flip side of that is you’re going to play against the opponent’s top players.
 You’re going to get the top defense players.
 You’re going to get the very best players that you’re playing against.
 And so, this time around, we thought more in terms of, ‘Would it make sense for Gabe if we put him around some different people, and maybe he doesn’t get the top defense pair?’
 It gives him an opportunity to act on his instincts and do his thing that way, and then we’ll watch him and we’ll see.
 If there’s an opportunity to move him up, we’ll move him up.”